 Whilst every effort is made to locate gun stands on hard and firm ground, getting there might be slightly different!
 Many of the stands are adjacent to rivers or brooks and some time, particularly after prolonged periods of rain it can become a little soggy.
 Therefore we do recommend wellie boots or walking boots when out in the field.

 On a day’s shooting, guns are not only the essential kit you need.
 However, if you are traveling from afar or alternatively do not have any of the following equipment then we would be delighted to help out.

 Usually guests use 12, 16 or 20 bore shot guns on our shoots we would not recommend any smaller bore size.
 However, if you do have a beloved 28 bore you would like to use then we will ensure good cartridges are available for you.

-Guns must be carried between stands (or Drives) in a gun slip.
+Guns must be carried between stands (or drives) in a gun slip.
 This not only protects the guns in the field but also the vehicles as the shoot party moves around the estates.
-If you do not have your own then you loader can provide one for you.
+If you do not have your own then your loader can provide one for you.

 Cartridges & Bags

 We have a good supplier of cartridges and have them loaded to our own high specification.
 For the past few seasons we have used Gamebore who produced very good quality cartridges.
 They are fast, pattern well and have minimal recoil.
 All our shoots insist that only fibre wadded cartridges are allowed.

 12 Bore: Our 12 bore cartridges are suitable for 65mm (2½”) chambered guns and bigger and have a 12mm brass head.
 They come in 30g (1 1/16oz) or 32g (1 1/8oz) loads with a 5 shot size and fibre wad.